 Real Name: Korrek

-Aliases: Korrek of Katharta; Warrior Prince of Katharta, Warrior of the Westlands
+Aliases: Korrek the Barbarian, Warrior Prince of Katharta, Warrior Prince of the Westlands

-Base of Operations: A Castle within the Dimension of Katharta
+Base of Operations: Korrek's castle, Dimension of Katharta

 Weight: 267 lbs.

 Eyes: Blue, although mostly seen as white, with no visible irises (this may be artistic license, or his ocular appearance may change under certain circumstances)

 (Adventure into Fear#19 (fb) - BTS) - Korrek is the son of the king of the realm known as Katharta.

 (Adventure into Fear#16-18 - BTS) - A series of activities within "the Man-Thing's swamp", Earth's nexus of realities, disturbed the balance among the various dimensions.
 This disturbance was exacerbated by the Overmaster, an alias of Thog, and his Congress of Realities.

 (Adventure into Fear#19 / Man-Thing I#1) - Korrek and his warriors began to crossover into other dimensions.
 On one such journey, they encountered Jennifer Kale and the Man-Thing in the Land-between-Day-and-Night.
 Korrek incorrectly believed Jennifer to be to blame for the disturbance.

 As the imbalance grew in severity, Korrek was transported to Earth, emerging from a jar of peanut butter ("or--is it a jar of...man?"--Gerber)